 The calculated ATUBYC by Station and brood year, the range of ATUBYCs for the period of record and the mean ATUBYC for each Station may be found in Appendix 4.
-The Mean ATUBYCs, the calculated ATUBYCs for Brood Year 2015 and the variance from the MeATUBYCs are shown in Table 2.
-Data from Brood Year 2015 was included in the calculation of the MeATUBYCs due to the limited number of years of data.
+The 2016 values were not used in the calculation of the Mean AATUs.
+The MeATUBYCs, the calculated ATUBYCs for Brood Year 2016 and the variance from the MeATUBYCs are shown in Table 2.
+Brood Year 2016 ATUBYCs exceeded the MeATUBYCs at North Klondike River at North Fork Road, Ibex River at WSC Station, Mcquesten River below Klondike Highway, and Tatchun River below Tatchun Lake.
+All other monitored Stations had ATUBYC below their respective MeATUBYC except for Little Salmon River at Canoe Landing.
+This Station, remarkably, had a ATUBYC equal to the MeATUBYC.